Residence Eligibility

 At the University of Toronto, residence is guaranteed for all full-time students entering their first year of university in an undergraduate program for the first time, as long as they:

-• indicate their interest in residence by completing the Residence Guarantee application by March 31 on the housing portal, StarRez, and;
+- indicate their interest in residence by completing the Residence Guarantee application on the housing portal, StarRez, by March 31, and;

 Students must respond to all deadlines and meet all deposit requirements in order to maintain their eligibility.